 Tip: One simple reason you can often lose vision from Pioneer backup cameras is that you have not plugged the camera into the AUX port.
 So, make sure it is connected to the video feed.

 In this article, we will dig deep into why the Pioneer backup camera in your car is not working and will also look at the troubleshooting methods.

-Why Does My Pioneer Backup Camera Display Poor Image Quality?
+Why Does My Pioneer Reverse Camera Display Poor Image Quality?